Admit it: you probably had no idea what an English Goldendoodle is!

 These are the pups that are not afraid to show affection.
 They’re gentle and patient family companions that are especially good for people with small children.

-Generally, the Goldendoodle has a nice temperament, both male vs. female.
+Generally, the Goldendoodle has a nice temperament, both male vs female.
 Of course, when the mood strikes, they can get a bit naughty, but all for the sake of fun.
-With proper training, potty training, and obedience they can be “A” students and exemplary pups!
+With proper training, obedience and potty too, they can be straight A students and exemplary pups!

 Numerous factors affect their temperament, including inherited traits, training, and socialization.